juliend88/Docker/bundle-toolbox/README-EN.md

   * At the heart of Graylog is it's own strong software.
 Graylog Server interacts with all other components using REST APIs so that each component of the system can be scaled without comprimising the integrity of the system as a whole.
   * Real-time search results when you want them and how you want them: Graylog is only able to provide this thanks to the tried and tested power of Elasticsearch.
 The Elasticsearch nodes behind the scenes give Graylog the speed that makes it a real pleasure to use.

-Enjoying this impressive architecture and a large library of plugins, Graylog stands as a strong and versatile solution for log management.
+Enjoying this impressive architecture and a large library of plugins, Graylog stands as a strong and versatile solution for **log management both instances** but also worn **applications and software** on monitored instances.

 To go further, here are some helpful links :
 * https://www.graylog.org/